posmocoop/spatial_future/vobs.md

 - Static Page with Design

 To Discuss:
+- Street names should be visible (color transparency?)
 - Map can be embedded on other sites
 - Map can be exported as svg, eps, png (1 image format and vector format)
 - Grey = planned, but not existing, see https://github.com/posmocoop/veloplan/blob/main/README.md#edge-classification-5-values